 The easier, cheaper option

-Jetpack offers a free content delivery network that simplifies the process.
+Jetpack is a WordPress plugin that offers a free content delivery network that simplifies the process.
 You’ll benefit from optimized delivery of photos and static files, but won’t need to worry about creating push and pull zones, redirecting assets, or any of the other technical steps required to set up most other CDNs.

 And even though Jetpack CDN is free, its features surpass many paid competitors and can be up and running right away.